 Original Bill of Lading

-This is topically issued in the state of three.
-Till the time any one of the below given condition is not meat exporter has to take care of original BL:
+This is typically issued in the state of three.
+Till the time any one of the below-given conditions is not meat exporters have to take care of the original BL:

 1.)
 Receiving the Payment (Seller’s point of view)

 2.)
-Acceptance of bill of exchange (seller’s point of view)
+Acceptance of a bill of exchange (seller’s point of view)

 3.)
 Assurance of payment (seller’s point of view)